chiDraEVE/github-finder/README.md

 ## Chapter3: Components, State & Props
 In IntelliJ, the snippet for creating a React component is `rcjc`

 There is are npm-packages for font-awesome.
-Then you need to import the icons you use in your React component
+Then you need to import the icons you use in your React component.
+You should import all icons in one file though.
+It would be best to check out https://fontawesome.com/how-to-use/on-the-web/using-with/react
 ### End of Personal Notes

 # Default Read.me when creating a react app